richvigorito/switch-api/README.md

 Run container in detached mode and publish port 5000 `docker run -d -p 5000:5000 switch-api`

 API should be accessible on port 5000 `curl -i localhost:5000/api/v1.0/switches`

+... this repo was shamelessly adapted from: https://github.com/gabimelo/flask-boilerplate